missionpinball/mpf-docs/docs/gmc/reference/mpf-video-player.md

 Single value, type `boolean`.
 Default `false`.

-If checked, this video will expand to fill the size of the `MPFVideoPlayer` container.
+If checked, this video will scale to fill the size of the `MPFVideoPlayer` node.
+You can manually position and size the video player node to your liking, or let it inherit from its parent container.

 If unchecked, the video will play at its native resolution.
+You will not be able to adjust the size of the video player node.

 ### loop: